Tuning is systems engineering, not sliders

 Fueling & Combustion

-Lambda, octane, DI/PI, and fuel system limits.
+Lambda, octane, DI/PI, and fuel-system limits.

 AFR vs lambda explained (and why lambda is universal)